 - Describe how spiritual ceremony can be effective with a feeling of belonging for Native American nursing students.

-Health Resources and Services Administration (HRSA) Funding Review and Q&A
+Health Resources and Services Administration (HRSA) Overview: Grant Programs, Funding, and Recommendations

 Presented by: Tara Spencer, MS, RN, Chief Nursing Education and Practice Branch Division of Nursing and Public Health.

 Exploring Ways to Address Microaggressions to Promote Inclusion

 Live Recorded Presentation

 Presented by: Kupiri “Piri” Ackerman-Barger, PhD, RN, FAAN, Associate Dean of Health Equity, Diversity and Inclusion and Associate Clinical Professor, University of California Davis Betty Irene Moore School of Nursing